-But after one too many sticky note reminders, I’ve accepted that she just won’t learn this silly toothpaste and not-violating-our-vows-and-joint-sense-of-trust thing.
+But after leaving one too many sticky note reminders, I’ve accepted that she just won’t learn this silly toothpaste and not-violating-our-vows-and-joint-sense-of-trust thing.
 I love everything about this woman, and that means I will accept her flaws.
-Eleven of her flaws, to be precise: her ten cheating partners, Rita, Flawn, Dawniel, Elijahbeth, Schnood, Orstaniel, Mikshawnitski, Vincehnt, Hornnah, and Mixabel; and that one God-forsaken Crest tube.
+Eleven of her flaws, to be precise: her ten cheating partners, Rita, Daniel, Onyx, Flawn, Elijahbeth, Schnood, Vincehnt, Mc[pronounced em-CEE]Kneel, Hornnah, and Mixabelluh; and that one God-forsaken Colgate tube.

-I won’t allow a pet peeve to crescendo into disdain like my friend Terry did with his ex-husband Nigel, only to separate over something as trivial as laundry sorting method and Nigel signing off the rights to Terry’s life when Terry could not give medical consent during a coma.
+I will not allow one pet peeve to spiral into disdain like my friend Terry did with his ex-husband Nigel.
+They split because they disagreed about how to sort laundry and the fact that Nigel signed off the rights to Terry’s life when Terry could not give medical consent during a coma.
 I know they could’ve worked it out.
-After all, it only takes three seconds for me to re-mallet the tube to get a smooth squeeze or to shoo ten nude strangers out from hiding in our daughter’s closet every morning.
-Sure, her small quirks annoy me, but they also make me love her.
+After all, it only takes three seconds for me to re-mallet the tube to get a smooth squeeze, or to shoo ten nude strangers out from hiding in our daughter’s closet every morning.
+Sure, my beloved’s quirks annoy me, but I’ll be damned if they don’t make me love her more.